Tesla Model X: Safety

+ANCAP

 NHTSA

 On June 13, 2017, the National Highway Traffic Safety Administration announced its crash testing results for the 2017-manufactured Tesla Model X, revealing 5-star ratings in all assessed categories, the only SUV to have done so.
 Tesla attributed the ratings to safety-focused design, in addition to a low centre-of-gravity resulting from its battery pack, adding "More than just resulting in a 5-star rating, the data from NHTSA's testing shows that Model X has the lowest probability of injury of any SUV it has ever tested.
 In fact, of all the cars NHTSA has ever tested, Model X's overall probability of injury was second only to Model S."

 Euro NCAP

-The Model X has been tested and received five stars from Euro NCAP, but hasn't been tested by the Insurance Institute for Highway Safety.
+The Model X has been tested and received five stars from Euro NCAP.